Birds

 Great horned owl

-Great horned owls hunt rabbits and rodents on canyon rims at night.
-Their prey eat nuts, seeds and berries – of pinyon, juniper, and Gambel oak trees and serviceberry and other shrubs prevalent on canyon rims.
-Its disc-shaped face channels sound waves to the owl’s ears – slits at the side of its head, not those feathers atop it.
-Great horned owls are year-round residents because rabbits and rodents stay active in winter.
+Great horned owls (Bubo virginianus) are widespread across North America.
+Great horned owls are year-round residents.
+These birds hunt rabbits and rodents on canyon rims at night.
+Their prey eat nuts, seeds and berries of pinyon, juniper, and Gambel oak trees, as well as serviceberry and other shrubs prevalent on canyon rims.

 Mountain bluebird

-Mountain bluebirds share canyon rim habitat with owls but are daytime eaters of insects.
-Like owls, bluebirds are linked to their habitat by its vegetation, which feeds their insect prey.
 Bluebirds are migratory, not year-round residents here.
 They nest in trees and are most often seen in spring and early summer when nesting and rearing their young.
-They get some moisture from their insect prey, but need access to open water, too.
+They get some moisture from their insect diet but need access to open water as well.

 Steller's jay